es-progress/zephyr/docs/reference/configs.md

 Comma-separated list of modules to be whitelisted.
 Only these modules will be executed during customization if no other module was specified (`zephyrctl customize`).
 You can still run any module if requested explicitly with `zephyrctl customize NOT_WHITELISTED_MODULE`.
 Use this setting to run only a few selected modules by default.
-If you want to disable some modules, use `MODULE_BLACKLIST` instead.
+If you just want to disable some modules, use `MODULE_BLACKLIST` instead.
 Default is `''`.